mmesh/docs/docs/platform/installation/cli.md

         ```
 ///

-/// tab | "Package Repository"
+/// tab | Package Repository

 mmesh provides a package repository that contains both DEB and RPM downloads.